tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/C SDK/对象操作_intl_en.md

 ### Querying uploaded parts

-#### Feature description
+#### Description

-This API is used to query the uploaded parts of a specified multipart upload operation.
+This API is used to query the uploaded parts of a specified multipart upload.

 #### Method prototype